banner v3 img.2211211504237 min

 As a former prosecutor and lifelong advocate for justice, Kim Frye knows that the State does not always fight fair.
 That’s why she has dedicated her practice to defending her clients and their rights to the fullest degree.

-• If you are over the age of 21, driving a passenger vehicle: 0.08 or higher
+• Over 21, driving a passenger vehicle: 0.08 or higher

-• If you are driving a commercial vehicle: 0.04 or higher
+• Commercial vehicle: 0.04 or higher

-• If you are under 21: 0.02 or higher
+• Under 21: 0.02 or higher

 Anyone arrested in Bartow County Georgia Georgia for a DUI has to appear in two separate courts.
 First, you’ll appear in criminal court (the State of Georgia v. you).
 But after that, you’ll also have to appear in a civil court to determine whether your driver’s license will be suspended – also known as an administrative license suspension hearing.